utkarshd420/omnisearch-patch/README.md

 1. Asynchronous post, media, comments search.
 Also uses partial words for asynchronous testing.
 2. The count of items that have been searched, if there are any.
+3. Shows a part of post and page which has the first occurence of the term searched for.
+With the searched term shown in highlight.

 To be Done:
 The patches haven't been tested extensively.
 Test for bugs that they might create etc.